-First Round of HPC4Mtls Solicitation is Now Open
+First Round of HPC4Mtls Solicitation is Now Closed

 The first HPC4Mtls Program solicitation seeks concept papers that will address key challenges in developing, modifying, and/or qualifying new or modified materials that perform well in severe and complex energy application environments using high performance computing, modeling, simulation, and data analysis.
 For each of the program offices supporting this solicitation, we provide brief descriptions of their mission and the topics of interest to them.

 Deadline for full proposal submission is July 31, 2018 at 11:59 pm PDT.

 The DOE Fossil Energy Office (FE) is the primary sponsor for the HPC4Mtls Program.
 FE plays a key role in helping the United States meet its continually growing need for secure, reasonably priced, and environmentally sound energy from our abundant fossil energy resources.

 Of particular interest to FE in this solicitation are:

 - Predicting material behavior in specific severe environments, such as high temperature or corrosive environments, found in fossil fuel power plants

 - Exploring the kinetics of materials behavioral degradation

 - Improving performance of alloys (e.g., ferritic alloys by 50°C)

 - Overcoming the barriers to the scale up of new material production from grams to kilograms, and from kilograms to tonnes